Accessible Home Handyman in Phoenix, AZ

 What Is an Accessible Home Handyman?

-The East Valley gets hot — we're talking 115+ degrees in July — and that heat keeps people indoors during the worst hours.
-Mobility limitations become more pronounced when you're not moving around much.
-Falls in the bathroom are the leading injury for people over 65, and most of those falls happen in the shower or near the toilet.
-A well-placed grab bar, installed correctly, cuts that risk significantly.
+Heat in the East Valley pushes 115+ degrees in July.
+People stay indoors.
+Mobility limitations get worse when you're not moving around.
+Falls in the bathroom lead all home injuries for people over 65, mostly in the shower or near the toilet.
+One properly installed grab bar cuts that risk sharply.

 Other Common Accessibility Projects

 Handrails on stairs.
-Here's where a lot of DIYers make mistakes.
-A handrail isn't just decorative — it has to support body weight.
-If your staircase doesn't have a handrail, or has one only on one side, adding one is a solid project.
-We typically use 1.5-inch diameter rails, bolted into studs every 4 feet, with proper brackets rated for sustained load.
+DIYers get this wrong all the time.
+A handrail holds body weight.
+If your stairs lack one, or have one on just one side, adding one makes sense.
+We use 1.5-inch diameter rails bolted into studs every 4 feet with load-rated brackets.

-Widening doorways.
-This is the heavy-hitter project.
-Doorways designed in the 1950s might be 28 inches wide.
-Wheelchair access typically requires 32+ inches of clear opening.
-Widening a doorway means removing and resetting the door frame, sometimes adjusting the rough opening, possibly relocating outlets or switches.
-Budget $800-1,500 depending on the location and whether load-bearing walls are involved.
+Doorway widening.
+The big job.
+A 1950s doorway might be 28 inches wide.
+Wheelchair access needs 32+ inches of clear opening.
+You remove and reset the frame, adjust the rough opening, maybe relocate outlets or switches.
+Budget $800-1,500 depending on location and whether load-bearing walls are in the way.

 How The Toolbox Pro Can Help

-Fifteen years working in Phoenix means I've seen how homes age, where problems show up first, and what actually works long-term.
-I'll walk through your home, talk about what you're trying to accomplish, and give you honest feedback.
-Sometimes that means a grab bar.
-Sometimes it means improving lighting, fixing a slippery tile, or adjusting door swing.
-I don't upsell.
-I tell you what needs to happen.
+Fifteen years in Phoenix taught me how homes age and where problems show up first.
+I'll walk through your place, listen to what you want to accomplish, give you straight feedback.
+Sometimes a grab bar is the answer.
+Sometimes it's better lighting, fixing a slippery tile, adjusting how a door swings.
+I don't push unnecessary work.
+I tell you what actually needs to happen.

 Frequently Asked Questions